spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 description: Let's learn to order our workers to gather some resources closest to them!

 TorchCraft is a BWAPI module that sends StarCraft: Brood War data out over a [ZMQ](https://zeromq.org) connection.
-This lets you parse game data and interact with BWAPI from anywhere.
+This lets you parse game data and interact with the Brood War API from anywhere.

 This tutorial will walk you through execute the game for the first time after [installing the environment](https://spacebeam.org/2020/07/09/how-to-install-torchcraft-and-set-up-a-programming-environment-on-linux/), we are going to dive into TorchCraft example.py and start gathering minerals to someday extract vespene gas.